The smart shoes you need to see you through

 SURPRISE LUNCH WITH THE CEO

-Gentlemen who want the sophistication of a work-brogue and the streetwear cool of a hi-top should look to the Ankle Boot.
-A tougher shoe to pull off, the Ankle Boot is similar in silhouette to the Chelsea Boot but utilizes different closings to ensure a secure fit around the ankle.
-This ingenious, casual shoe is dressed up enough to be worn with a suit and laid back enough to be worn up under rolled denims or slim corduroy trousers.
+Gentlemen who want the sophistication of a work brogue and the streetwear cool of a high-top should look to the ankle boot.
+A tougher shoe to pull off, the ankle boot is similar in silhouette to the Chelsea boot, but features different closings to ensure a secure fit around the ankle.
+This ingenious, casual shoe is dressed up enough to be worn with a suit and laid back enough to be worn under rolled denims or slim corduroy trousers.

 Making the rocky transition from sneakers to formal shoes?
-The Chelsea Boot is your new best friend.
+The Chelsea boot is your new best friend.
 Toeing the line between casual and business casual, the Chelsea boot is an option to go blow off some steam after work at your favourite joint.
-Tread authority and ease while disarming your co-workers by wearing with black jeans or slim chinos.
+Ooze authority and ease while disarming your co-workers by wearing with black jeans or slim chinos.

 YOUR BEST FRIEND’S WEDDING

-There's nothing more traditional or refined than the Derby, which shouldn't be confused with the more formal Oxford (FYI, they're two different shoes with completely different lacing systems.)
-When a more sophisticated look is required for an occasion setting like weddings then the Derby is your man.
-When styled correctly the Derby, however, can suit a variety of occasions, including those that have a more business casual dress code.
-To wear to work pick a Derby or a pair of Oxfords in brown leather and avoid patent designs.
-A brogue and/or wing detail on the toe technically makes the shoe more casual, but who’s paying attention these days anyway.
+There's nothing more traditional or refined than the derby, which shouldn't be confused with the more formal Oxford (FYI, they're two different shoes with completely different lacing systems).
+When a more sophisticated look is required for an occasion (think weddings), the Derby is your man.
+When styled correctly, however, the Derby also suits a variety of occasions, including business-casual dress codes.
+For work, pick a derby or pair of Oxfords in brown leather and avoid patent designs.
+A brogue and/or wing detail on the toe technically makes the shoe more casual, but who’s paying attention these days, anyway?
 They make the shoe look classy and add buckets of personality to your look.

-All that manic swiping has finally paid off!
-Congratulations, now you have a date.
-Confidence is key to any date and confidence starts from the bottom up.
-First dates can be nerve-racking and one way to keep your cool is to keep things understated and relaxed (not advised for dinner proposals.)
-What you want is to look approachable yet personable.
+All that manic swiping right has finally paid off.
+Congratulations – now you have a date.
+Confidence is key to any date and it shows from head to toe.
+First dates can be nerve-racking and one way to keep your cool is to keep things understated and relaxed (not advised for dinner proposals).
+You want to look approachable yet personable, right?
 Do that through a formal sneaker.
-Leave the Derbies at home this round and go for dark jeans, navy bomber, crisp shirt and clean sneakers
+Leave the derbys at home this round and go for dark jeans, a navy bomber, crisp shirt and squeaky-clean sneakers.